stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 ### 4.2 Sleep as constrained low tension regime

-At the effective layer, the guiding principle for a "sleep has fundamental multi function role" view can be phrased as:
+At the effective layer, the guiding principle for a view where sleep has a fundamental multi function role can be phrased as:

 > For organisms with complex nervous systems, there exist families of sleep world configurations `m` in `M_sleep_reg` such that:
 >